 Pandesal baking tips

-- Place a pan at the bottom of your oven.
+- Place a pan at the bottom of your oven and preheat it.

 - Bake as usual.